ros2/design/articles/060_ros_middleware_interface.md

 DDS has two different ways to use and interact with messages.

-On the one hand the message can be specified in an IDL file from which usually a DDS implementation specific program will generate source code from.
+On the one hand the message can be specified in an IDL file from which usually a DDS implementation specific program will generate source code.
 The generated code for C++, e.g., contains types specifically generated for the message.

 On the other hand the message can be specified programmatically using the DynamicData API of the [XTypes](http://www.omg.org/spec/DDS-XTypes/) specification.
-Neither an IDL file nor a code generation step is necessary for that.
+Neither an IDL file nor a code generation step is necessary for this case.

 Some custom code must still map the message definition available in the ROS .msg files to invocations of the DynamicData API.
 But it is possible to write generic code which performs the task for any ROS .msg specification passed in.